 Stress scenarios are defined and reviewed by Market Risk, and significant changes are reviewed by the relevant line of business's risk committees and may be redefined on a periodic basis to reflect current market conditions.

-Other Non-Statistical
+Non-Statistical Risk Measures

-Aside from VaR and stress testing, other specific risk measures, such as, but not limited to, credit spread sensitivities, net open positions, basis point values, option sensitivities, are also utilised within specific market context and aggregated across businesses.
+Measures such as net open positions, basis point values are utilized within specific market context and aggregated across businesses.